affinity4/magic/README.md

 ## TODO

-- Use Attributes instead of magic set/get
+- Use PHP 8 Attributes instead of magic set/get
 - Improve examples to use PSR compliant container examples